miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 you into vendor dependency and paying for everything drove me to discover NixOS and Nix flakes.
 That's been a lot of this blog so far, and that provides a foundation to build on.
 Now, it's time for a framework to build with.
-In other words, whereas the hardware we configigured through the nix flake stays static, the Python we've loaded on top of that is allowed to flow.
+In other words, whereas the hardware we configured through the nix flake stays static, the Python we've loaded on top of that is allowed to flow.

-## Your Programming Langauge is Already a Framework
+## Your Programming Language is Already a Framework

 Having to use frameworks on top of programming languages is actually a position of weakness.
 It means your programming language didn't come out-of-the-box ready